diegopedrazas96/angularexample/commit.md

-properly handle false value for boolean attrs with jQuery on 2/20/2019
+add workaround for Safari / Webdriver problem on 2/25/2019